UAlbertaALTLab/morphodict/docs/glossary.md

 [lemma]: #lemma
 [lemmas]: #lemma
 [lemmata]: #lemma
+[base form]: #lemma
+[baseform]: #lemma

-The base form of a [word form]; the form chosen to depict the basic representation of the paradigm.
+The _base form_ of a [word form]; this is a form chosen to depict the basic representation of the paradigm.
 Often the least structurally and semantically marked form.
-Unlike a [stem] or [root], a lemma is always a [word form].
+Unlike a [stem] or [root], a lemma is always a valid [word form].

+If a term is defined in a dictionary, its [head] will be the lemma. e.g., you might not find a definition for "smartphones" in a dictionary of contemporary English; instead, you'll find a definition for "smartphone" (the lemma), and "smartphones" is one of its [inflected forms].
+However, non-lemma forms may also be [heads] in a dictionary, depending on context.

 ### Part of